mechanator/ArQmA-GUI-wallet-guide/arqma-GUI-guide.md

 After clicking this option a window will pop up.
 Navigate to your file with the extension `.keys`, select it and click the right arrow.

-Monero Account
+ArQmA Account
 ==============

 ![account](media/black_account.png)

-The `Account` tab provides tool to handle your different Monero accounts within your wallet.
+The `Account` tab provides tool to handle your different ArQmA accounts within your wallet.

 (1) **Balance All:** Let you see the sum of all your accounts balances,